The Quantum Agreement Theorem: Commutative Agreement Theorem

-To clarify the scope and implications of the our Commutative Agreement Theorem, we present two examples.
-The purpose of the first example, which satisfies the commutativity conditions of Equations~\ref{eq:com1}--\ref{eq:com2}, is to demonstrate that the certainty recursion does not necessarily stabilize immediately.
-This establishes that our first theorem has nontrivial epistemic content in that agents may need to refine what they are certain about.
-In the second example, Alice's measurement does not commute with the property of interest, and we obtain \textit{common certainty of disagreement} (\textit{CCD}), in contrast with our first theorem. \textbf{Example 1:} The global state is pure and entangled within each of Alice's and Bob's labs, with its entanglement extending to the third, inaccessible lab containing a single qubit.
-Alice and Bob each perform local rank-$2$ projective measurements on their respective subsystems.
-Specifically, Alice's Hilbert space decomposes into two orthogonal two-dimensional subspaces and Bob's Hilbert space into three orthogonal two-dimensional subspaces:
+We now provide an example to show that the certainty recursion does not necessarily stabilize immediately.
+This establishes that our commutative theorem has nontrivial epistemic content in that agents may need to refine what they are certain about. \textbf{Example 1:} \textit{Alice and Bob each perform local rank-$2$ projective measurements on their respective subsystems.
+Specifically, Alice's Hilbert space decomposes into two orthogonal two-dimensional subspaces and Bob's Hilbert space into three orthogonal two-dimensional subspaces:}

-Thus, ${\cal H}_A \cong \mathbb{C}^4$ and ${\cal H}_B \cong \mathbb{C}^6$.
+\textit{Thus, ${\cal H}_A \cong \mathbb{C}^4$ and ${\cal H}_B \cong \mathbb{C}^6$.
 For each $i, j$, let $|\phi_{\mathcal A_i, \mathcal B_j}\rangle$ denote a maximally entangled Bell state on the two-dimensional subspace $\mathcal A_i \otimes \mathcal B_j$.
 The global state involves the inaccessible qubit in $\mathcal H_C$, which is entangled with the sectors of $\mathcal H_A$ and $\mathcal H_B$.
-Specifically, set $\rho = \ketbra{\psi}$ where:
+Specifically, set $\rho = \ketbra{\psi}$ where:}

-Alice measures $\Pi_A = \{P_A^0, P_A^1\}$ with $P_A^i = \Pi_{\mathcal A_i} \otimes \mathbb{I}_B \otimes \mathbb{I}_C$, while Bob measures $\Pi_B = \{P_B^0, P_B^1, P_B^2\}$ with $P_B^j = \mathbb{I}_A \otimes \Pi_{\mathcal B_j} \otimes \mathbb{I}_C$, where $\Pi_{A_i}$ and $\Pi_{B_j}$ are the orthogonal projectors onto the respective two-dimensional subspaces $A_i$ and $B_j$.
-The property of interest concerns the qubit in lab $C$:
+\textit{Alice measures $\Pi_A = \{P_A^0, P_A^1\}$ with $P_A^i = \Pi_{\mathcal A_i} \otimes \mathbb{I}_B \otimes \mathbb{I}_C$, while Bob measures $\Pi_B = \{P_B^0, P_B^1, P_B^2\}$ with $P_B^j = \mathbb{I}_A \otimes \Pi_{\mathcal B_j} \otimes \mathbb{I}_C$, where $\Pi_{A_i}$ and $\Pi_{B_j}$ are the orthogonal projectors onto the respective two-dimensional subspaces $A_i$ and $B_j$.
+The property of interest concerns the qubit in lab $C$:}

-Calculation yields:
+\textit{Calculation yields:}